jonodhawkins/jonodhawkins.github.io/_posts/2025-04-19-mull-scotland-in-spring.md

 ## Ready, set, Kendal
 <span class="weekday">Friday / 2025-04-18</span>

-R&S arrive in Kendal to stay overnight
+I missed out on last year's trip to Harris so felt particularly excited on Friday evening waiting for Rory and Si&acirc;n to arrive in Kendal and head on up to Mull the following day.
-Z&M staying in Kirby Lonsdale
+Zo&euml; and Meg were staying nearby in Kirby Lonsdale ready to join us in the morning, so without further ado...

 ## Onward to Oban
 <span class="weekday">Saturday / 2025-04-19</span>